Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Lifecycle Management

 Since new data is continuously stored in Elasticsearch in various indexes, these must of course be removed after a certain period of time.
-The solution uses the Elasticsearch [ILM](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html) for this purpose, which defines different lifecycle stages per index.
+Since version 2.0.0, the solution uses the Elasticsearch [ILM](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html) feature for this purpose, which defines different lifecycle stages per index.
 The so-called ILM policies are automatically configured by the solution using [configuration files](apibuilder4elastic/elasticsearch_config) and can be reviewed in Kibana.
 The indices pass through stages such as Hot, Warm, Cold which can be used to deploy different performance hardware per stage.
 This means that traffic details from two weeks ago no longer have to be stored on high-performance machines.

 The configuration is defined here per data type (e.g. Summary, Details, Audit, ...).
 The following table gives an overview.

 | Data-Type              | Description                                                            | Hot (Size/Days) | Warm    | Cold    | Delete  | Total   |
 | :---                   |:---                                                                    | :---            | :---    | :---    | :---    | :---    |